Regionuli Liga: Promoted teams

-Notes: Aragvi Dusheti and Samgurali Tskaltubo-2 beat their upper league rivals in the 2017 play-offs.
-So did Gareji Sagarejo a year later.
+Notes: Aragvi and Samgurali-2 beat their upper league rivals in the 2017 play-offs.
+So did Gareji a year later.
 All the other clubs were promoted directly.
 In 2018 and 2019, the second phase of competition was held in Promotion Groups.
 As a result, in comparison with the initial phase, the final table of these seasons sustained some changes.